RetroStack/2332_2364-ROM_Adapter/README.md

 #### Why is the configuration active low?

-Some ROMs, especially the EEPROMs have an active-low WRITE pin that needs to be HIGH (or 1) in normal (read) use.
-To avoid putting ROMs in an incorrect mode (write mode instead of read mode), all additional pins are pulled high by default through pull-up resistors.
+Some ROMs, especially EEPROMs, have an active-low WRITE pin that needs to be HIGH (or 1) during normal (read) use.
+To prevent accidentally putting ROMs into the incorrect mode (write mode instead of read mode), all additional pins are pulled high by default through pull-up resistors.

 #### Why are address lines from right to left?

-Having them in this orientation was the simplest without adding complexity to the design.
-Additionally, the addressing depends on what type of configuration you use.
-Binary numbers are usually written from right to left (as implemented) and this works best for jumpers, for example.
-However, DIP switches uses labels from left to right.
+Having them in this orientation was the simplest solution without adding complexity to the design.
+Additionally, the addressing depends on the type of configuration you use.
+Binary numbers are typically written from right to left (as implemented), which works best for jumpers, for example.
+However, DIP switches use labels from left to right.

-Overall, one direction had to be chosen, and I went with the simplest.
-This can be fixed by flipping the address bits.
-ROMs having this fix already marked with an "f".
+Overall, one direction had to be chosen, and I opted for the simplest.
+This can be adjusted by flipping the address bits.
+ROMs with this fix are already marked with an "f".

 ### Bill of Materials (BOM)

 Below is a list of materials needed to assemble a complete system.
-Please note that the links and prices (scroll to the right to see them; as of March 3rd, 2024) will not be updated in the future and should only be used as a reference for locating the correct items.
+Please note that the links and prices (scroll to the right to see them; as of August 22nd, 2024) will not be updated in the future and should only be used as a reference for locating the correct items.

 **NOTE**: Links and alternatives are provided to assist you in finding the necessary components.
 I cannot guarantee the complete accuracy or reliability of all these links and alternatives.
-Please check it for yourself!
+Please verify the information for yourself.

 | PCB REFERENCE | QTY | VALUE       | COMMENT                                                                                                                                                                                                                          | EACH | TOTAL | SOURCE LINK                                                                               |
 | ------------- | --- | ----------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---- | ----- | ----------------------------------------------------------------------------------------- |